Premier League run-in: What is the relegation situation?

 The Premier League run-in is here and the business end of the season will provide plenty of drama, as always, during the countdown to the final day on May 23.

-When it comes to preserving Premier League status for another year, who needs what?
-Which teams will be scrapping away in the final seven games of the season?
+When it comes to preserving Premier League status for another year, the battle is over.
+Three teams are down and a bunch of teams just above them have breathe a sigh of relief.

 Our weekly series, the run-in, keeps you fully up to date on all of the different battles going on up and down the Premier League.